-When you’re connected to either Smart Pricing or a third-party pricing tool, your base price is only shown in search results to guests who have not inputted dates, which happens often.
+When you’re connected to either Smart Pricing or a third-party pricing tool, your base price is only shown in search results to guests who have not input dates, which happens often.
 What you are doing is enticing these guests to click on your listing which shows an artificially lower price.
-Once they’re in, they’ll fall in love with your perfectly optimized listing (you’d, of course, already purchased your listing optimization) and create a reservation.
+Once they’re in, they’ll fall in love with your perfectly optimized listing (of course, you had already purchased your listing optimization) and reserve.

 Let’s look at a real life example…

 Take Kim and Rob’s listing who rank #1 in search results in San Francisco (yes, they’ve been optimized and I am their Airbnb property manager).
 Below is a screenshot of an example search of San Francisco without any dates entered, only city and number of guests.
 The future potential guest (FPG) would see a price of $155/night.
 This is slightly lower than their typical rate of $175/nt.